Business Partnership Protection Insurance Cover 2026

 The key features of critical illness

-Any payout for a critical illness occurs if the policyholder survives fourteen days from diagnosis.
+Any payout for a critical illness occurs if the policyholder survives for 14 days after diagnosis.
 A standard list of qualifying critical conditions is usually laid out at the start of a policy.

-Additional medical procedures and diseases can also be specified for inclusion before a policy starts.
+Additional medical procedures and diseases can also be included before a policy starts.

 Standard types of critical illnesses typically include the following: